Wembley Link

 Two residential adjacent to Network Rail infrastructures

-The first two residential towers of the Wembley Link scheme are taking shape on a sloping railway embankment site between Wembley Stadium and Wembley Central stations.
+The first two residential towers of the Wembley Link scheme have been completed on a sloping railway embankment site between Wembley Stadium and Wembley Central stations.

-The towers provide 256 apartments for rent, with additional amenities such as rooftop terraces, residents’ lounges and cycle stores — plus affordable workspace at ground level.
+The towers provide 256 apartments for rent, almost 20% of which are affordable, with additional amenities such as rooftop terraces, residents’ lounges and cycle stores — plus affordable workspace at ground level.
 The concrete frame towers are 17 and 19 storeys with a shared lower ground level, built into the slope of the site, and a connecting canopy structure.
 The buildings sit behind Chesterfield House, completed 2020, another multi-tower large-scale residential project we engineered.
 Both projects required our services in negotiating asset protection agreements with Network Rail.

 The site’s gradient and proximity to major transport infrastructure shaped the main engineering challenges to the scheme, particularly designs for the substructure and below-ground drainage.
 Dealing with the sloping site also influenced the phasing of construction.
-Infrastructure works adjacent to the railway lines will be necessary as the project progresses.
+Infrastructure works adjacent to the railway lines were necessary as the project progressed.

 client